Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Preliminaries

 We indicate with curly brackets the average

 of a trace and with square brackets its jump

 over the interface $\Gamma$, $\bullet=R$, $D$, $t$, $\tau$, or $n$.
-Analogous notation will be used for the compounded traces introduced in the next section. \begin{warning} Notice the sign in the jump $[\gamma]=\gamma^- - \gamma^+$, which is often taken to be the opposite in the literature! \end{warning}
+Corresponding notation is used for the product traces. \begin{warning} Notice the sign in the jump $[\gamma]=\gamma^- - \gamma^+$, which is often taken to be the opposite in literature! \end{warning}